a women pointing to text that says

 Cancellations for a clinical fellow, however, can be quite a big deal.
 It would mean not only having to find a new job, but new clinical supervision and more paperwork to send in for licensing.

 Travel SLP jobs will always be there.
 Travel is there whether you start as a CF or you wait until later in your career.
 Your clinical fellowship only happens once, so make it count!
+If you want to connect with my recruiter at AMN, please fill out the form below.

 .